fvvsantana/metasploitPlayground/README.md

 ## Setting up environment

-The environment will basically be set up opening the machine of the attacker in a terminal and the machine of the victim in another terminal.
+The environment will basically be set up by opening the machine of the attacker in a terminal and the machine of the victim in another terminal.

 Starting at the root of the project, enter the attacker's folder:
 ```